Private sector involvement: History

-The term "private sector involvement" was introduced in the late-1990s in the context of the discussions on bond restructurings and capital account crises.
+The term "private sector involvement" was introduced in the late 1990s in the context of the discussions on bond restructurings and capital account crises.

-Previously, the term used to broadly denote any kind of private-sector participation into an existing government program, such as, for example, family planning, or health care.
+Previously, the term used to broadly denote any kind of private-sector participation in an existing government program, such as, for example, family planning, or health care.
 Since then, it has come to signify specifically the private sector's participation in the losses taken in cases of sovereign debt write downs.

 Justification

-The private sector involvements covers measures such as the rescheduling, reprofiling, and restructuring of the state-debt holdings of private creditors, in the context of the resolution of a sovereign debt crisis.
+The private sector involvement covers measures such as the rescheduling, re-profiling, and restructuring of the state-debt holdings of private creditors, in the context of the resolution of a sovereign debt crisis.
 According to the International Monetary Fund, the measures of the private sector involvement process are appropriate in order to "have the burden of crisis resolution shared equitably with the [state] sector," as well as to "strengthen market discipline."